Terradue/DotNet4One/README.md

 # DotNet4One - .Net Library to Access XML-RPC API of Opennebula

-Terradue.DotNet4One is a library targeting .NET 4.0 and above providing an easy way to perform requests on any XML-RPC method exposed by an OpenNebula server.
+DotNet4One (Terradue.OpenNebula) is a library targeting .NET 4.0 and above providing an easy way to perform requests on any XML-RPC method exposed by an OpenNebula server.

 XML-RPC API documentation: http://docs.opennebula.org/4.6/integration/system_interfaces/api.html